 Truth No. 4: Outlet stores sell discounted items that have inferior quality.

 You pass them by on expressways: factory sales of famous brands that sell their items cheaper than their branches at the malls.
 While you may think that you’re getting things on the cheap, you are actually paying for the right price—that is, in relation to the product’s quality.

 Are you privy to similar consumer behavior tactics?
 Know something about sale items that not everyone is aware of?
-Share them in the comments section below!
+Share them in the comments!